kamilkhanlab/NonogramSolver.jl/docs/src/index.md

    button at the bottom.
 2. Save the exported text in your working directory, as e.g. `puzzle.cwc`.
-3. In Julia, after importing this module and `using .NonogramSolver`, import the CWC file as a [`Puzzle`](@ref) object using [`read_puzzle_from_cwc`](@ref):
+3. In Julia, after importing this module and `using NonogramSolver`, import the CWC file as a [`Puzzle`](@ref) object using [`read_puzzle_from_cwc`](@ref):
    ```julia
    puzzle = read_puzzle_from_cwc("puzzle.cwc")